Daniel-Fauland/gcp-test/cloud_functions/README.md

   curl -X POST -H "Authorization: bearer $(gcloud auth print-identity-token)" -d "project_id=propane-nomad-396712" -d "bucket_name=de-storage-447" https://europe-west3-propane-nomad-396712.cloudfunctions.net/db-func-auth-params
   ```

-## 4. Schedule a non paremterized cloud function using Cloud Scheduler
+## 4. Schedule a non parameterized cloud function using Cloud Scheduler

 (Use [1-dbz_db-cloud_function-short.py](./code/1/1-dbz_db-cloud_function-short.py) if you don't have your own python script).

+**Prerequisites:**
+You should create a service account for Cloud scheduler.
+This is needed in order to invoke cloud functions that require authentication.
+A guide how to create a service account can be found [here](../iam/README.md).

-Schedule the cloud function deployed in step 3. <br />
+Schedule the cloud function deployed in step 2. <br />
 **Note:** It is not possible to pass arguments this way.
 If you want to pass one or more arguments through the cloud scheduler refer to [chapter 5](#5-schedule-a-parameterized-cloud-function-using-gcloud-command-line).

 1. Go to Cloud Scheduler and click _"Create job"_